ajayanilkumar/Invoice-RAG/README.md

 While you are on the analytics page, make sure to use the invoice_cleaned.csv as the input file for generating LIDA infographics.

 The data folder consists of a few invoices.
-We wanted to add diversity to the dataset so we used different types of invoices to see of the LLM can process it.
+We wanted to add diversity to the dataset so we used different types of invoices to see if the LLM can process it.
 The results folder consists of some output screenshots.